malin84/transportation_networks_of_china/README.md

 The current version covers the transportation network between 1994 and 2017.

-The authors are still in the process of cleaning up part (3), and you can access the raw data via the [Dropbox Link](https://www.dropbox.com/scl/fo/6cey5kdtqsfqyatn6xa43/h?rlkey=ycklu6jgstjlkiu2fa740iv21&dl=0)

 ## Prefecture-to-Prefecture Travel Time

 This data set records the prefecture-to-prefecture travel time in units of hours for three modes of transportation: road, railroad (freight), and railroad (passenger).
 The current version covers the years 1994 to 2017 and contains 279 prefectures.